hSaria/ChromaTerm/README.md

 ### RegEx

-The RegEx engine used is Python's [re](https://docs.python.org/3/library/re.html).
+The RegEx engine used is Python's [re](https://docs.python.org/3/library/re.html), but it can be switched to PCRE2 (see relevant section below).

 ### Color